weberends/shinyplus/README.md

 This open-source R package, *shinyplus*, is independently developed and has no affiliation with, endorsement by, or association with PLUS Retail B.V. or the website [plus.nl](https://www.plus.nl).

-The package uses *client-side browser automation* via the [`chromote`](https://rstudio.github.io/chromote/) package to interact with publicly available content on plus.nl, simulating user behaviour (such as logging in, browsing, and selecting products) in a private, ephemeral browser session.
-The package does **not store, scrape, or redistribute** any proprietary product data, images, or assets from PLUS.
-Any icons or images used (e.g. the PLUS logo) are sourced from [Wikipedia](https://www.wikipedia.org/) under appropriate free-use licensing.
+The package merely uses *client-side browser automation* via the [`chromote`](https://rstudio.github.io/chromote/) package to interact with publicly available content on plus.nl, simulating user behaviour (such as logging in, browsing, and selecting products) in a private, ephemeral local browser session.
+Any icons or images used (e.g. the PLUS logo) are sourced from [Wikipedia](https://nl.wikipedia.org/wiki/PLUS_(Nederlandse_supermarkt)) under appropriate free-use licensing.
 All trademarks, product names, and brand assets remain the property of their respective owners.

 </small>